 - Idaho Real Estate Commission – Brokers, realtors, salespersons

 We do our best to keep this site current when the federal government, Idaho legislature, city councils, and county commissioners add or change licensing requirements.
 However, we make no guarantee that the licensing requirements shown on this site are complete.

-If your business activity, profession, product, or service is not listed in the Business Wizard, you can verify whether your business is subject to special licensing requirements by contacting your city or county clerk’s office, your attorney, or your CPA.
+If your business activity, profession, product, or service is not listed in the Business Wizard, you can verify whether your business is subject to special licensing or taxing requirements by contacting your city or county clerk’s office, your attorney, or your CPA.
 If you have exhausted these resources and still haven’t found the information you need, you may also Contact Us to research your licensing requirements.
 Only business activities requiring additional industry-specific licenses or permits or those subject to special taxes are listed in the Business Wizard.